 The new criteria, expected to take effect in June, will be based on shorter average drive times and appointment wait times than previous criteria so they can justify shutting down more of the VA’s own veteran-centric, cost-effective health care services.

-While cashing in on veterans’ health care may be good for corporations, it’s for veterans.
+While cashing in on veterans’ health care may be good for corporations, it’s definitely bad for veterans.
 Here’s why:

 1. Veterans will have to wait longer for care at private hospitals